Painting A Modern Style Farmhouse

 Multi-Story Home Re-Paint

 This family home is situated near the ocean, it gets heavy sun exposure and is subject to the west coast elements.
 Several areas of the siding had faded and were ready to be painted.
 The owners wanted to have the fresh new look from when they first installed the hardi-plank siding and trim.
 We re-painted in the same colours.
-The body is a dark midnight blue.
-The trim work and the arbours are a soft cream colour and the lattice fence in behind the large arbour is a mid-grey colour that offers a bit of a contrast.
+The body is a dark midnight blue and the trim work and the arbours are a soft cream colour.
+The lattice fence in behind the large arbour is a mid-grey colour that offers a bit of a contrast.
 The house looks really sharp now that it’s all completed.

 Re-painting Of Hardie Board Siding, Trim Work And Cedar Porch Ceilings

 This house is only five years old, but unfortunately it is like many new construction homes.
 After it was built it only received a quick one coat paint job.
 If you stand back and look at it from the street it might look okay, but upon closer inspection you can clearly see areas that don’t have proper paint coverage.
 A new owner had recently purchased the house and wanted to have the house looking better.
 They had us paint the hardie board siding in the same golden colour.
-The trim work and fascia boards were done in a dull colour with a grey undertone.
+The trim work and fascia boards were originally painted in a dull colour with a grey undertone.
 To brighten things up the homeowner wanted the trim brighter and whiter.